khaidarovs/slackbot/README.md

 - `/disable_activity_warnings` - disables activity warnings indefinitely

 (MOOD)
+- `/enable_mood_messages` - enables mood messages indefinitely.
+Then, messages can be sent to the channel like normal, and if they are negative, the bot will send a message encouraging positive chat.
+- `/enable_mood_messages` - disables mood messages indefinitely.

 (CONVO)
 > user uploads their notes on class today
-- `/summarize_conversation` - summarizes the story in fewer sentences
+- `/summarize_conversation` - summarizes the notes in fewer sentences